General Information

-The OES visited the Hayden Mausoleum on June 1, 2004.
+The OES visited Hayden Mausoleum on June 1, 2004.
 This magnificent mausoleum is located within Green Lawn Cemetery in Columbus.
-It is the final resting place of Charles H. Hayden and family, the son of industrialist Peter Hayden.
-Charles died on August 23, 1920, so the mausoleum was probably built around that era.
-When speaking with an employee of the cemetery, it was told that Charles spent his children's inheritance to build this great mausoleum.
-The tombs filled up and some of his children were left to be buried in the ground.
-The mausoleum is said to be haunted, but we have no specifics on what activity takes place.
-The exterior of the building looks great, but the interior is a different story.
-The roof leaks and the walls are crumbling.
-Cemetery officials have told us that they are in the process of repairing the roof and restoring the interior.
-The OES adopted the Hayden Mausoleum in the summer of 2003 and helps take care of the grounds around the building.
-The mausoleum is usually sealed off to the public, but on our June 1 visit, we were lucky enough to find the doors open.
-Below are some of the only photos of the Hayden Mausoleum's interior on the internet today.
+It is the final resting place of Charles H. Hayden, the son of industrialist Peter Hayden, and most of his family.
+Charles died on August 23, 1920, so the mausoleum was probably built around that time.
+While speaking with a cemetery employee, we were told that Charles spent his children’s inheritance to build this grand mausoleum.
+The tombs filled up, and some of his children were left to be buried in the grounds of the cemetery.
+The mausoleum is said to be haunted, but we have no specifics on what activity takes place, nor have we experienced anything out of the ordinary while there.
+The exterior of the building looked great during our visit, but the interior was a different story.
+The roof was leaking, and the walls were crumbling.
+Cemetery officials told us they were in the process of repairing the roof and restoring the interior, but we aren’t sure if this ever came to fruition.
+The mausoleum is usually sealed off to the public, but on our June 1st visit, we were lucky enough to find the doors open.
+Below are some of the only photos of the Hayden Mausoleum’s interior on the Internet at the time they were published.

 Location Information: Active Cemetery

-Hayden Mausoleum is located in Green Lawn Cemetery at 1000 Greenlawn Ave in Columbus, Franklin County.
+Hayden Mausoleum is located in Green Lawn Cemetery at 1000 Greenlawn Avenue in Columbus; Franklin County.

 Photographs